The secrets of truffles: how to recognize a quality product🍄✨

 -

-the colour is uniform: creamy white for the white truffle, black with veins for the black one
+the color is uniform: creamy white for the white truffle, black with veins for the black one

 -